 The argument that crucifixes are idolatry often makes the following points:

 Crucifixes hide God’s glory: Images of Christ’s death on the cross may reflect a moment in history, but they obscure God’s glory.
 The term “glory” describes God’s unending beauty that leads people to know and worship him.

 “Glory” in the Bible describes God’s character and deeds.
 To some Protestants, crucifixes dim the light of God’s beauty.
 (Also see Do Protestants Have Confession?)

-Crucifixes hide God’s character: To some Protestants, one of the great dangers of images of Christ is that the person imagines the depiction while in prayer.
-If a person imagines God in their mind the way he is portrayed in a piece of art, or on wall decorations, or on a necklace, that is idolatry.
+Crucifixes hide God’s character: To some Protestants, one of the great dangers of images of Christ is that the person imagines the depiction while praying.
+If a person imagines God in their mind the way he is portrayed in a piece of art on wall decorations or on a necklace, that is idolatry.